LinkedInLearning/creating-gpts-with-actions-4515653/README.md

-# Creating a ChatGPT Plugin
+# Creating GPTs with Actions
-This is the repository for the LinkedIn Learning course Creating a ChatGPT Plugin.
+This is the repository for the LinkedIn Learning course Creating GPTs with Actions.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions